Fashion psychology: Clothing

 Clothing serves as an extension of identity and provides a tangible reflection of a person's perceptions, dissatisfactions, and desires.
 The terms "clothing" and "dress" typically denote a type of body covering that can be worn, which is commonly made of textile material but may also utilize other materials or substances to be fashioned and secured in place.
 Clothing primarily served the purpose of providing warmth and protection against the elements.
-However, in modern times, it is important to note that clothing serves multiple functions beyond just protection, including identification, modesty, status, and adornment.
+In modern times, clothing serves multiple functions beyond just protection, including identification, modesty, status, and adornment.
 Clothing is used to identify group membership, cover the body appropriately, indicate rank or position within a group, and facilitate self-expression and creativity.
 The clothing a person chooses to wear is significant in terms of their image and reputation, as it sends out messages to both familiar and unfamiliar people, showcasing the person's image.
 When an object is worn on the body, it takes on the social significance in relation to the person wearing it.